 - Must have a 3.20 or higher transfer GPA to be considered for admission, though there is no minimum GPA that guarantees admission.

-Students who have not completed 30 transferable semester hours by the deadline are ineligible to apply.
-Students must have at least one complete year of full-time college enrollment resulting in 30 or more transferable hours by the transfer application deadline to be considered for transfer admission to the University of Georgia.
+Students who have not completed 30 or more transferable hours following their graduation from high school are ineligible for transfer admission.
+Students must have at least one complete year of full-time college enrollment resulting in 30 or more transferable hours delivered on their official college transcripts by the transfer application deadline to be considered for transfer admission to UGA.

-Advanced Placement credit will only count toward meeting admissions criteria if it is adequately represented on another college transcript.
-The credit must be identifiable as AP, have a course designation (ex.
+Advanced Placement credit will only count toward meeting admissions criteria if it adequately represented on another college's transcript.
+The credit must be identifiable as AP, have a course designation at the college (ex.
 ENGL1101), and credit hours (ex.
 3).
-If UGA Admissions cannot determine course, hours or if it is AP credit, the credit will not be included in transferable hours.
+If UGA Admissions cannot determine from the transcript the course or hours or if it is AP credit, the credit will not be included in transferable hours.

-Basically, no. But UGA only accepts coursework from United States institutions accredited by their regional Association of Colleges and Schools.
-An Outsourced Credit Evaluation is required for Non-US institutions.
-Transferable credit from a Community or Technical College is generally listed in their Transfer/General Education Core.
+Basically, no. But UGA only accepts coursework from United States institutions accredited by the regional organizations of the Council for Higher Education Accreditation.
+An Outsourced Credit Evaluation is required for Non-U.S. institutions.
+Transferable credit from a community or technical college is generally listed in their transfer/general education core.
 Advanced placement credit listed as specific courses on a college transcript may be transferable.
-Non-academic, sub-college level, non-credit, experiential learning, professional certification and areas of study not taught at UGA will not be transferred.
+Non-academic, sub-college level, non-credit, experiential learning, professional certification and areas of study not also taught at UGA will not be transferred.

 Official transcript(s) from all colleges or universities ever attended, including work completed through joint or dual enrollment programs, through study abroad work, or through work completed as a summer transient or any other program, are required for a complete application.